 You could also try adding protein shakes or snacks between meals…

 I have two super super skinny friends (think stick like) who eat more than anyone but still want to gain weight…regardless of what they ate they didn’t see a difference in themselves until they started exercising regularly…and then they saw muscle right away, because they’re so thin.
-It’s not like they got huge, but instead of self described “anorexic” arms and “chicken” legs, they both felt stronger and better about themselves. :)posted over 4 years ago
+It’s not like they got huge, but instead of self described “anorexic” arms and “chicken” legs, they both felt stronger and better about themselves. :)posted about 5 years ago

 Make Her Feel Welcome with Chic Points